Ancient time reckoning and

 observance.
 Nearly 11-days of lunar/solar separation time came

-Time further subdivides, or splits, to attribute half the
+subdivides, or splits, to attribute half the difference to the

-difference to the lunar, female Eve side of ancient calendars.
+lunar, female Eve side of ancient calendars.
+The remaining

-The remaining companion half of 11-days attributes to the solar,
+companion half of 11-days attributes to the solar, male side of

 The early portion of